nielubowicz/swamp-witch-build-docs/mxr-dist+/README.md

 | Volume | 10kΩ B |
 | Distortion* | 1MΩ B |

 * Distortion potentiometer will need to be wired off-board.
-Connect lugs 1 and 2, and wire this connection to `DIST1`.
+Connect lugs 1 and 2 together, and wire this connection to `DIST1`.
 Connect lug 3 to `DIST2`.

 ### Modifications
 1) Decrease the noise floor: excluding `D1`, `C1`, `C2`, and `R1-R3`, increasing all capacitor values by 10x and reducing all resistor values by 10x (e.g. 470nF --> 4u7 and 1MΩ --> 100kΩ)